lavleenbhat/Toxic-Comment-Classification-Machine-Learning/README.md

 The repository contains
-1. all the Python files for all 3 models
+1. Python files for all 3 models
 2. Project Report
 3. Project Presentation
 4. Videocast of presentation

+You can check the videocast on YouTube on below link: